5 facts about climbing Mt Triglav in the winter season

-Most importantly, freedom of moving high in the mountains is one of the best feelings in the world.
+Most importantly, the freedom of moving high in the mountains is one of the best feelings in the world.
 Get out there and enjoy the beautiful transformation winter brings to the mountains.

 1. Winter season for climbing Mt Triglav

-Winter season in Slovenia regularly endures from December to late March.
+The Winter season in Slovenia regularly endures from December to late March.
 However in the Alpine mountains is even longer, from November till mid-May.
-But what does that mean for snow season in the mountain range?
-Well, obviously, there is snow, but way more from January to March, that means over 2 to 5 meters of pure white snow!
+But what does that mean for the snow season in the mountain range?
+Well, obviously, there is snow, but way more from January to March, which means over 2 to 5 meters of pure white snow!
 So, you should be alert for avalanches, as well.
-The temperatures usually drop from 0°C to minus 20°C and even more and that’s not just in the mountains, but also the valleys!
+The temperatures usually drop from 0°C to minus 20°C and even more and that’s not just in the mountains, but also in the valleys!

 If you are up for some snowy winter climbing to Mt Triglav, February and March are the best months for the ascent.

 2. Choose the right route to Mt Triglav in the winter season

 For climbing in the winter to Mt Triglav, you have to pick the right path and the most suitable is to start from the Valley of Krma to Kredarica hut and then to the summit of Mt Triglav.
 This path will take you about 5-6 hours in the first part and another 2 hours till the top of Mt Triglav.
 If you want to do a guided tour, check here.

 However, there are other approaches to Mt Triglav, like the south trail.
 In summertime gives you perfect looks over the 7 lakes and the mountain range.
 But in the winter season, it takes too much time and there is no hut to take shelter from the possibility of bad weather.